UCSCLibrary/libapps/README.md

 2. Remove the style parameter from all elements.
 These are applied dynamically by the javascript.

+3. In navbar-header, remove the generated svg and path, and uncomment the font-awesome `<i>` element.

 ## Updating the footer

 Each Libapp has a separate footer to include the specific login link.